CONDTIONS OF BUSINESS

 3 (A) Online Bidding

-Rowley's offer live online bidding via Rowley's website for a 3% + VAT commission charge.
+Rowley's offer live online bidding via Rowley's website for a 3% + VAT commission charge (plus buyer's premium).

-Rowley's offer an online bidding service via the-saleroom.com for bidders who cannot attend the sale.
+Rowley's also offer an online bidding service via the-saleroom.com for a 5% + VAT commission charge (plus buyer's premium).

 In completing the bidder registration on www.the-saleroom.com and providing your credit card details and unless alternative arrangements are agreed with Rowley's: